nurulaidayanti/SD-training/readme.md

 * are the elements in scan-based designs that are used to *shift-in* and *shift-out* test data
 * formed by a number of flops connected back to back in a chain with the output of one flope connected to another
 * the **input of first flop** is connected to the **input of the chip** (scan-in) from where scan is fed. the **output of the last flop** is connected to the **output pin of the chip** (scan-out) which is used to take the shifted data out. scan enable is something like enable line.
-* there are 3 types of scan flip-flops configuration namely - **multiplexed**, clocke, lssd (level sensitive scan design)
+* there are 3 types of scan flip-flops configuration namely - **multiplexed**, clocked, lssd (level sensitive scan design)

 <img src = "https://user-images.githubusercontent.com/118953932/207760572-dfe7ec77-372d-4b6c-9506-bcc589cfbf86.png" height = "300">